Yami language

 Yami is known as ciriciring no Tao 'human speech' by its native speakers.
-Native speakers prefer the 'Tao' name.
+Some native speakers prefer the 'Tao' name.

 Classification

-Yami is the only native language of Taiwanese aborigines that is not a member of the Formosan grouping of Austronesian; it is one of the Batanic languages also found in the northern Philippines, and as such is part of the Malayo-Polynesian branch of Austronesian.
+Yami is the only native language of Taiwanese indigenous peoples that is not a member of the Formosan grouping of Austronesian; it is one of the Batanic languages also found in Batanes province of northern Philippines, and as such is part of the Malayo-Polynesian branch of Austronesian.

 Phonology

 Yami has 20 consonants and 4 vowels: